coc-extensions/coc-svelte/docs/preprocessors/scss.md

 You will need to tell coc-svelte to restart the svelte language server in order to pick up the new configuration.

-Using `:CocList commands` and type `svelte restart`, and select `Svelte: Restart Language Server`.
+Run the command `:CocCommand svelte.restartLanguageServer`.
 Any errors you were seeing should now go away and you're now all set up!

+## SCSS: Still having errors?

+The `node-sass` package is very sensitive to node versions.
+It may be possible that this plugin runs on a different version than your application.
+Then it is necessary to set the `svelte.language-server.runtime` setting to the path of your node runtime.